hunchoash/Cpp_Cheat_Sheet/cheat_sheet.md

 ### Using `std::function` (introduced in Cxx 11)

-std::function is an alternative for storing function pointers in Cxx, which is defined in std lib \<functional>
+std::function is an alternative for stoaring function pointers in Cxx, which is defined in std lib \<functional>

 `syntax`